 So basically, there are different soil types, and obviously a sandy fine soil is going to drain water away much faster than a dense thick blue clay will.
 Blue clay is common in the UK and was actually used over thousands of years as water-proofing for different types of structures.
 I was watching a documentary recently about the mystery of Oak Island (highly recommended if you like documentary series) and they uncovered a dam system where the installers during the 1700’s had used blue clay to keep sea water out of the construction site.

 So obviously, how large your soakaway will need to be, or if you can even install one at all, will depend on which type of soil you’re installing into, and a percolation test is the way to determine this.

 When Should I Perform a Percolation Test?

-You should perform percolation tests before installing any soakaway crate system or septic tank / treatment plant, but only after you’ve performed a Groundwater Source Protection Zone search and a Trial Site Assessment Hole first (we will explain those in further guides) to assess the water table in the area fully.
+You should perform percolation tests before installing any soakaway crate system, even our smallest 1m3 soakaway crate kits or a septic tank / treatment plant, but only after you’ve performed a Groundwater Source Protection Zone search and a Trial Site Assessment Hole first (we will explain those in further guides) to assess the water table in the area fully.

 Please note that the test will differ depending on whether the soakaway will be for foul water or surface water drainage.
 In this guide we’ll outline how to perform a percolation test for foul water.
 For a soakaway crate system which will have to handle a large volume of water in a very short period of time then larger pits are usually required.
 Typically 1x1m wide and 2m deep.